mohamedtajelsir/SEUDpublic/README.md

 ## scripts
 - Contains a script that performs error injection, detection, and correction.

-## scrs
+## hc_scrs
-- Contains all design source files
+- Contains all design source files for the healing core

 ### constraint
 - Different constraint files targeted for the Nexys Video board.